rubyworks/main_like_module/README.md

     module Toplevel
       extend self
-      # ruby is excuted here
+      # ruby is executed here
     end

-This would have a couple of signifficant benefits.
-First, the toplevel would no longer polute every other object in the system.
-And second, the toplevel would be a fully operation module context.
+This would have a couple of significant benefits.
+First, the toplevel would no longer pollute every other object in the system.
+And second, the toplevel would be a fully operational module context.

 Alas, so far, no avail.
-But there is alwasy hope.
-But in the mean time, we can at least support the second point mentioned by completing the proxy, making it emulate the Object class context in full.
+But there's always hope.
+In the mean time, we can at least support the second point by completing the proxy, making it emulate the Object class context in full.
 And that's exactly what Main Like Module does.